 How the billing works

-My practice is private-pay; I don't bill insurance.
-The membership covers everything I deliver personally: visits, access, coordination, house calls.
-You keep your insurance for everything outside my office (labs, imaging, specialists, prescriptions, hospital care).
+My practice is private-pay; I don't bill insurance for the membership.
+The membership covers everything I deliver personally: visits, access, coordination, the annual physical, house calls.
+You keep your insurance for everything outside (labs, imaging, specialists, prescriptions, hospital care).

 Whether this fits you